hadi-alnehlawi/Notejam/README.md

 $ terraform apply -auto-approve -var-file variables.tfvars
 ```
 The above commands build the whole infrastructure which is needed to have the applicaiton up and running.
 The resources are:
-* VPC - virtual private cloud on aws for network backbone
+* VPC - virtual private cloud on aws for network backbone.
-* RDS - postgres database
+* RDS - postgres database.
-* S3 Bucket - to store the db backup files for 3 years
+* S3 Bucket - store the db backup files for 3 years.
+* Lambda Functions - take database snapshots and export it to s3 bucket.
-* EKS Clusters - three k8s clusters: developments - staging - produciton
+* EKS Clusters - three k8s clusters: developments - staging - produciton.
 # Creating #
-In this step we are going to dockerize the application to be run on k8s cluster:
+This building step would be part of a **Continuous Integation** pipeline that we are going to build the application to run on k8s cluster.
+In other words, build the appilcation as a contianer and push it to a registery:
 * The file `Dockerfile` is created to contains all the commands to be executed to build the container.
 * Database URL is configured in as environement varaiable as `ENV {DB_URI}` which created in build step.
 * We can test the container applicaiton by update the `ENV` and the runn the command